-Due to population and job growth, Cape Coral’s median income increased from $43,523 in 2000 to today’s median of $52,761.
+Due to population and job growth, Cape Coral’s average household income is $50,536.
 Cape Coral has a nationally recognized suite of Florida workforce development programs and its mixed population of young and mature (45-60 year olds) residents provides a pool of both experienced and educated workers for the economy.

 Almost 60% of the Cape Coral workforce is employed in largely white-collar occupations, such as management, professional sales and administrative support.
 The retail and service industries are Cape Coral’s top job segment.